 Who - OU?

-We currently teach from the Cisco NetAcad portfolio - Linux Essentials, CyberSecurity Essentials, Networking Essentials, CCNA-Security, CCNA-CyberOps, CCNP-R+S and our core cohort of CCNA-R+S.
+We currently teach from the Cisco NetAcad portfolio - Linux Essentials, CyberSecurity Essentials, Networking Essentials, CCNA-Security, CCNA-CyberOps, CCNP-R+S (soon moving to CCNP-Enterprise) and our core cohort of CCNA-R+S.

 The Open University, chartered in 1969 is focussed on widening participation in higher education via distance learning.
 At any moment, we have between 150,000 to 200,000 students studying with us on undergraduate, postgraduate and research degrees.
 There are many other accomplishments, but rather than reading our opinion of the OU, take a look at this WikiPedia page and form your own view.